IRAS-HKA/aip_wiki/docs/overview_repository.md

 Custom wrapper for MoveIt2 that enables simpler interaction from Python scripts.

+## 6. LLM Scene Docker
+This repository contains a docker container which hosts a website for user interaction as well as the LLM (currently Mistral Nemo).
+The full instructions can be found here [ReadMe](https://github.com/MauriceDroll/LLM_Scene_Docker/blob/main/README.md ).

 ## Repository Overview: Applications of AIP

 In the following table, the repositories with the correct branches are listed, in order to use the AIP demonstator correctly.